Compiled by the Road Trip Alberta team

 There are several great options to access the lake – via private access and a lovely provincial park.
 Whether you are camping, looking for a great day-use area/beach, or in need of a boat launch, there are multiple locations perfect for fun on the lake!

 This popular provincial park offers a great beach and extensive day-use area with fire pits, BBQs, and picnic tables.
 There is also an abundance of wetlands in the area, which creates great opportunities to see birds and wildlife.
 Year-round camping is available in Kinbrook Island Provincial Park (almost 200 sites, and 29 in winter) as well as a boat launch.
 With all of these amenities, it is no wonder why locals and tourists alike flock to the park to access Lake Newell.

 Fishing is a popular pastime in the area.
 Anglers can expect to catch northern pike and lake whitefish in most of the larger bodies of water, with walleye being stocked in a number of the area reservoirs and making it one of the most popular species caught.

 Some of the popular fishing spots beyond Lake Newell are Crawling Valley Reservoir, Rolling Hills Reservoir, and Tilley B Reservoir.
 The area rivers also provide fishing opportunities with the Bow River producing catches of northern pike, walleye, whitefish, and some trout and sturgeon.

 Don’t have your own boat but still want to get out on the water to fish?
 Book a tour with the folks at Trebled Life Fishing and reel in the big one!

 Lake Newell Resort

-Its more notable feature alongside its public beach and day use area is the public marina which is great for launching anything from a pontoon to a canoe (bring your own vessel).
-Also note that this is the location of the lake’s only refueling station.
+Its more notable feature alongside its public beach and day-use area is the public marina, which is great for launching anything from a pontoon to a canoe (bring your own vessel).
+Also, note that this is the location of the lake’s only refuelling station.

 Rolling Hills Reservoir